imagej/imagej.github.io/_pages/plugins/sholl-analysis.md

 <span id="Sholl_Methods"></span>The [type of profile(s)](#MethodsTable "wikilink") to be obtained. *Linear* (profile without normalization), or normalized profiles: *Linear-norm*, *Semi-log*, or *Log-log*.

--   **Polynomial** <sup> </sup> Specifies the degree of the [polynomial](#MethodsTable "wikilink") to be fitted to the *Linear* profile[4].
+-   **Polynomial** -  Specifies the degree of the [polynomial](#MethodsTable "wikilink") to be fitted to the *Linear* profile[4].
 While the polynomial of best approximation, or "best fit", should be empirically determined for each analyzed cell type, it is possible to ask the plugin to predict the order of the fitting polynomial (or at least try) using the choice *Best fitting degree*.
 In this case, the plugin will loop through all the available choices of polynomials, perform each fit in the background and choose the one with the highest coefficient of determination.
--   **Most informative** <sup> </sup> Select this option when you cannot predict which type of normalized profile best describes the dataset.
+-   **Most informative** -  Select this option when you cannot predict which type of normalized profile best describes the dataset.
 If chosen, the plugin will use the [Determination ratio](#Dratio "wikilink") to determine which of *Semi-log* or *Log-log* methods is more appropriate. *Linear-norm* is not performed.
     The *Best fitting degree* and *Most informative* choices are obviously more computer-intensive and can be monitored by activating the *Show fitting details* checkbox.
 -   <span id="Normalizer"></span>**Normalizer** The property of the sampling shell to be used in the normalization of *Linear-norm*, *Semi-log*, and *Log-log* profiles.
 It is [described below](#MethodsTable "wikilink").